 The Board shall review the comprehensive district wide and/or school safety plan(s) in order to ensure compliance with state law, Board policy and administrative regulation.
 Approval of the plan shall occur at a regularly scheduled meeting.

-A copy of the comprehensive school safety plan shall be available for review at the Vinci Park Elementary administration offices and online at www.vinci.berryessa.k12.ca.us.
+A copy of the comprehensive school safety plan shall be available for review at the Brooktree Elementary administration offices and online at https://brooktree.berryessa.k12.ca.us/.